 2. Save the old age humor.
 Teasing someone about their age is always risky, even if they seem like the most easygoing person in the world.
 Besides, these days most people don’t think of 30 as old.
-In short, you might want to save your old age zingers for a 40th birthday party.
+In short, you might want to save your old age zingers for a 40th, 50th, or 60th birthday.

 3. Keep it simple.
 Never forget that the purpose of the invitation is to get people to show up at the right place at the right time.
 To keep the essential information from getting lost, keep any extra verbiage to a minimum.
 That goes double if it’s a potluck, surprise party, or any other situation where there are extra details to communicate.

 General tips are all well and good, but the best way to come up with wording ideas is to look at a variety of examples.
 Here are some 30th birthday invitation samples you can use as templates, or just for inspiration.

 In Honor Of